in-toto/toc/reviews/incubation-in-toto.md

 criteria to become an incubation-stage project:

-* Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope.
+* Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgment, are of adequate quality and scope.

   * We document adopters on the